 I graduated from the University of Pittsburgh at Bradford in December 1993.
 My bachelor's degree is in American Studies which is a combination of American history and American literature.
 My minor is in Sociology.
 I am permanently certified to teach both English and Social Studies, grades 7-12, in New York State.I earned a master's degree (M.S.
 Ed.) in Adolescent Literacy (reading) at St. Bonaventure University in 2005 and a Ph.D. in English Education at SUNY Buffalo in 2013.
 I hold professional literacy certificates, Birth to grade 12.
-I am certified with Wilson Reading System (WRS) as a Dyslexia Practitioner.I have loved to read all of my life, and I find this to be the perfect position for me.
+I am certified with Wilson Reading System (WRS) as a Dyslexia Practitioner and as an instructor of Phono Graphix.I have loved to read all of my life, and I find this to be the perfect position for me.
 My favorite children's author is Cynthia Rylant, author of the Henry and Mudge series.I am sincerely grateful to be employed by Ellicottville School District where my colleagues and students truly are like family to me.
 It is my privilege to be a part of this wonderful elementary school and interact with the students here each day.
 Take a look at "The Joy of Teaching Reading," another page on my website where I give you a taste of the funny things your children say to me.
-Once you've read that you will understand why I couldn't do anything else.
-Your children are such a blessing to me, and I am grateful every day to spend time with them.Please do not hesitate to contact me at the school (699-2318, extension 1155).
+Once you've read that, you will understand why I couldn't do anything else.
+Your children are such a blessing to me, and I am grateful every day to spend time with them.Please do not hesitate to contact me at the school (699-2318, extension 1165).
 If you prefer email, our school secretary will be happy to give you my email address.
-Or, stop in and pay me a visit in room 155!
 I look forward to working with you!Sincerely,Marie Kleiderlein Davis